 No. There is nothing magic about a smoke detector’s ability to sense a fire.
 It detects particulate matter in the air in concentrations you could smell and see if you were awake and near the source.
 If you can’t smell the smoke or find a fire after you’ve looked completely through the house you can be confident that you’re experiencing a false alarm.

 If I need help installing a smoke detector, can I call the fire department?

 Yes.
 But please only call the fire department if you are NOT an able bodied adult-or if you are experiencing special difficulty after trying the installation yourself.
 Installing and maintaining smoke detectors is an important task, but should be handled like any essential house maintenance.
 The same of course is true for changing your smoke detector batteries.

 Does the fire department give away smoke detectors?

 Yes, but again, only in special cases where it is apparent the need is unlikely to be met by normal means.
 In the past certain charities have provided us with inexpensive smoke detectors at no cost.
 Now, more expensive detectors are recommended and we have no free source for them.
 Typically we assist seniors who don’t’ have family or friends to help them.

-Fire Marshal Gene Hunter and Captain Frank Herrick are trained in evaluating and counseling juvenile firesetters.
+Our fire prevention staff is trained in evaluating and counseling juvenile firesetters.